AARichburg/VDPWI_Multilingual/README.md

 the list of additional optional arguments can be found in __main__.py

 Run the code with python __main__.py model_outfile --REQUIRED_ARGUMENTS --OPTIONAL_ARGUMENTS

+Saved output is the model saved in pickled format

+div_test.py can be used to take an already trained model and generate the list of divergent and non-divergent sentence pairs ordered by score